 You can read every parenting tip in the world, but if you don’t USE THE TIPS you won’t improve your parenting.

-Practice the 80% Rule every day – pay attention to when your child is doing what you told them to do and cut yourself some slack for the times they do not follow through.
+Practice the 80% Rule every day.
+Pay attention to when your child is doing what you told them.
+Then, cut yourself some slack for the times they do not follow through.

 Put up a 80% Rule Sign: